MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/storage-platform/connected-storage/connected-storage-loading-on-demand.md

 `ConnectedStorageErrorStatus::ContainerSyncFailed` (`GameSaveErrorStatus.ContainerSyncFailed` in UWP C# API):
 This error indicates that the operation failed and the container could not be synced with the cloud.

 The most likely cause is the user's network conditions caused the sync to fail.

-They may want to try again after they've fixed their network or they may choose to use a container they don't have to sync.
+The user may want to either:
+* Fix their network and then try to sync again.
+* Use a container that the user doesn't have to sync.

 Your UI should allow either of these options.

 No retry dialog is required, since they will have already seen the system UI retry dialog.